twopirllc/pandas-ta/README.md

 * _Bollinger Bands_ (**bbands**): New argument ```ddoff``` to control the Degrees of Freedom.
 Default is 0.
 See ```help(ta.bbands)```.
 * _Decreasing_ (**decreasing**): New argument ```strict``` checks if the series is continuously decreasing over period ```length```.
 Default: ```False```.
 See ```help(ta.decreasing)```.
 * _Increasing_ (**increasing**): New argument ```strict``` checks if the series is continuously increasing over period ```length```.
 Default: ```False```.
 See ```help(ta.increasing)```.
-* _Trend Return_ (**trend_return**): Returns a DataFrame now instead of Series with pertinenet trade info for a _trend_.
-An example can be found in the [AI Example Notebook](https://github.com/twopirllc/pandas-ta/tree/master/examples/AIExample.ipynb).
-The notebook is still a work in progress and open to colloboration.
 * _Volume Weighted Average Price_ (**vwap**) Added a new parameter called ```anchor```.
 Default: "D" for "Daily".
 See [Timeseries Offset Aliases](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#timeseries-offset-aliases) for additional options. **Requires** the DataFrame index to be a DatetimeIndex

 <br />